 New Zealand has fewer low-cost options to reduce emissions compared with most other developed countries, with around 80% of electricity generated from renewable energy, a growing and dispersed population, and around half of our emissions coming from agriculture.

 New Zealand’s emissions profile is unusual among developed countries.
 For many of those countries, the agricultural sector constitutes only a small proportion of emissions, on average around 12%.
 Furthermore, CO2 makes up about 80% of most developed countries’ emissions.
 Due to the high level of agricultural production in New Zealand, most of it for export, our emissions profile is quite different.

-In New Zealand, methane and nitrous oxide (largely from agriculture) comprise around half of total emissions (52.5% in 2012), while the other half of total emissions consists of CO2 (45.0% in 2012).
+In New Zealand, methane and nitrous oxide (largely from agriculture) comprise around half of total emissions, while the other half of total emissions consists of carbon dioxide.